Start with the Basics

 We can talk of "core Christianity" and "Christian basics".
 Such matters are crucial to know.
 But you must understand that when you love Jesus, 'basic' is not enough.
 Your faith, your knowledge, and your relationship with God will and must grow and change and go through ups and downs.
 To love God is to want to get closer, to feel the pull of God's purposes on all parts of your life, to become more of what God wants you to be.
 It's a journey.
 You may have the basics as the ground beneath your feet, but the ground is there so you can do something on top of it.

 Please keep these basic truths in mind when you read the rest of this site.
 You can choose to believe them or not believe them, but these truths are what lies behind anything that a Christian says or does regarding the Holy Spirit, spirituality, and church.
 Take your questions and doubts first of all to the Bible, and to God in prayer.
 Maybe talk them over with a pastor or a church-going friend who you trust with such things.
 You'll probably be asking questions about spiritual matters throughout your life.
+God doesn't zap you with lightning over that.
+God treasures your questions; it's part of your worth to God.
 It's said that we stop wondering about such things when they start shoveling the dirt over us.
 So we never stop wrestling, and we're never really 'there' yet, as long as we're alive.
 And the Spirit never stops working on us and in us.
 Trust the Spirit.